stdmod/puppet-modules/Parameters_List.md

 For additional resources a prefix is used.
 For common alternative resources naming standard are set too.

-The are some exceptions to the plain [prefix_]resource_parameter pattern that should be evaluated with care.
+There are some exceptions to the plain [prefix_]resource_parameter pattern that have to be defined with care.

 ```
 ## General parameters
 ensure (enable?)
-audit
+audit (audits? - Is this needed?)
-noop
+noop (noops? - needed?)
 version (package_version?)

 ## Package and installation management